CyberFlameGO/svnpython/Doc/library/doctest.rst

    .. versionadded:: 2.4

 :class:`OutputChecker` defines the following methods:

-   .. method:: check_output(want, got, optionflags)
+.. method:: OutputChecker.check_output(want, got, optionflags)

    Return ``True`` iff the actual output from an example (*got*) matches the expected output (*want*).
 These strings are always considered to match if they are identical; but depending on what option flags the test runner is using, several non-exact match types are also possible.
 See section :ref:`doctest-options` for more information about option flags.

-   .. method:: output_difference(example, got, optionflags)
+.. method:: OutputChecker.output_difference(example, got, optionflags)

    Return a string describing the differences between the expected output for a given example (*example*) and the actual output (*got*).  *optionflags* is the set of option flags used to compare *want* and *got*.

 .. _doctest-debugging: